vishvAsa/AgamaH/AryaH/hinduism/branches/nyAya-vaisheShike/tarkasangrahaH/sarva-prastutiH.md

 <details><summary>English</summary>

-"Operation involved in the employment of this instrument for the attainment of knowledge is :
+"Operation involved in the employment of this instrument for the attainment of knowledge is : the recollection of the purport of a statement of resemblance."
 </details>

 <details><summary>मूलम्</summary>